SC-MIL: Supervised Contrastive Multiple Instance Learning for Imbalanced Classification in Pathology: Supervised Contrastive Multiple Instance Learning

 \subsection{Multiple Instance Learning}

 MIL is a weakly supervised learning approach that allows learning and making predictions on a group of instances.
 Unlike supervised learning, the MIL framework only requires labels for the group of instances, called a bag, but not the individual instances.
 This is valuable in the context of pathology, where a collection of patches from a WSI can be treated as a bag and this allows learning of slide-level predictors without the need for fine-grained patch-level annotations.
+For pooling of patches, a learnt attention based aggregation scheme \cite{ilse2018attention} has been shown to be effective and is commonly used in end-to-end pathology models.

 In the binary case, a bag is considered positive if it has at least one positive instance and negative if there are none.
 Given a set of instances $X = \{x_0, x_1,\dots\, x_n\}$, the MIL prediction $p(X)$ is

 where $f$ is an encoder for instances, $a$ is a permutation-invariant aggregator, mapping from feature space to the prediction space.
-Learnt aggregation functions like AttentionMIL and its variants DSMIL \cite{li2021dual}, TransMIL \cite{shao2021transmil}, AdditiveMIL \cite{javed2022additive} have shown significant improvements over heuristic aggregators like Max or Mean in various tasks \cite{ilse2018attention}.
-We will focus on the AttentionMIL formulation for our discussion.
+Learnt aggregation functions like AttentionMIL and its variants DSMIL \cite{li2021dual}, CLAM \cite{lu2021data}, TransMIL \cite{shao2021transmil}, AdditiveMIL \cite{javed2022additive} have shown significant improvements over heuristic aggregators like Max or Mean in various tasks \cite{ilse2018attention}.
+We will focus on the AttentionMIL (also referred to as ABMIL) formulation for our discussion.

 The aggregator function $a$ in AttentionMIL has two components.
 An attention module $m$ induces a soft-attention $\alpha_i$ over the instances and computes an attention weighted aggregation of instance features to generate the bag embedding $b(X)$.
 A classifier $h$ maps the bag feature to the bag prediction.